TraceMachina/nativelink/deployment-examples/kubernetes/README.md

 ## Use a published image

-[Published images](https://github.com/TraceMachina/nativelink/pkgs/container/nativelink) can be found under the Container registry, which uses the namespace `https://ghcr.io`.
+Find [Published images](https://github.com/TraceMachina/nativelink/pkgs/container/nativelink) under the Container registry, which uses the namespace `https://ghcr.io`.
 When using the Container registry, you can select prebuilt images and avoid building the image yourself.

 To pull an existing image, you can run: